 VPN Jurisdiction: Canada

-Canada is also an integral five eyes members and considered one of the harshest countries In terms of surveillance, data retention, and net neutrality.
+Canada is also an integral five eyes member and considered one of the harshest countries In terms of surveillance, data retention, and net neutrality.
 You can use a VPN within the legal parameters, however, intelligence agencies can use and share users’ information with other nations without their consent.

-Windscribe, SurfEasy, and TunnelBear are just a few VPNs that have to comply with Canadian data retention laws.
+Windscribe, SurfEasy, and TunnelBear are just a few VPN providers in Canada.
 You are going to be monitored, that’s inevitable.
 However, there are still some VPNs that can help you access content in the USA.

 Similar to Australia, Canada also doesn’t consider VPNs to be illegal.
 However, if you violate the terms and conditions of any service, let say Netflix or Hulu, you can either have your subscription canceled or won’t be able to access the site at all.
 [Source]